zcash/zips/draft-zip.md

 3. **Incentivizing Transaction Inclusion**: By providing a 40% share of transaction fees to miners, this ZIP maintains incentives for miners to prioritize including transactions in their blocks.
 This helps ensure the efficient processing of transactions and supports a robust and responsive network.
 4. **Future-Proofing the Network**: Diverting transaction fees into the ZSF is a forward-looking approach that prepares the Zcash network for future challenges and opportunities.
 It establishes a financial buffer that can be instrumental in addressing unforeseen issues and seizing strategic advantages as the Zcash ecosystem evolves.

+# Requirements

+- For each block, at least 60% (rounded down) of the total fees are be paid to the ZSF.
+- No restrictions are placed on the destination of the remaining proportion of fees.
+- Any fractions are rounded in favour of the miner.

 # Specification

-This ZIP only proposes a single modification to the transaction fees:
-1. Keep the current destination of 40% of the fees untouched, but route 60% of the fees back to the ZSF

-## Transaction fee routing requirements

-- For each transaction, 60% of the total fee are be paid to the ZSF
-- Any fractions are rounded in favour of the miner

 ## Consensus Rule Changes